PKN Orlen's Anwil resumes fertiliser output, citing food security | Headlines

 - Poland

-Polish refiner PKN Orlen's Anwil subsidiary said on Monday it has resumed production of nitrogen fertilisers, halted last week due to a jump in gas prices, on food security grounds.
+Polish refiner PKN Orlen's Anwil subsidiary said on Monday it is resuming production of nitrogen fertilizers on food security grounds and is hoping for government measures to support the industry as it grapples with soaring energy costs.

-"Out of concern to guarantee the country's food security and health protection in Poland, despite difficult macroeconomic conditions, ANWIL S.A. has decided to resume the production of nitrogen fertilisers," PKN said.
-Both Anwil and fellow Polish fertiliser producer Grupa Azoty halted output last week due to surging gas prices, though the food industry warned the resulting lack of carbon dioxide deliveries could impact food security in the country.
+Both Anwil and fellow Polish fertilizer producer Grupa Azoty halted output last week due to surging gas prices, though the food industry warned the resulting lack of carbon dioxide (CO2) deliveries could impact food security in the country.
+"Despite the difficult conditions on the gas market, Anwil resumes production of fertilizers and thus raw CO2.
+We are doing everything to make this product, used in the medical industry and for food production, available on the Polish market," PKN's Chief Executive Daniel Obajtek said on Twitter.

+Anwil added in a separate press release that fertilizer prices after production resumes will reflect the current price of natural gas and market conditions.
+"At the same time, ANWIL expects the situation on the gas market to stabilize and the solutions supporting the fertilizer industry to be worked out," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)